Fairfield County Research

 Wills, Estates, Guardianships, Partition Records: Estates have always been a part of our history, with courts providing for the settlement of property after someone’s death.
 Estates in Fairfield County are settled in Probate Court.
 When minor children are involved, a guardianship case might have also been created.

 At times at someone’s death, multiple individuals find themselves as the owners of a parcel of property and they wish to partition the land equally or have the land sold and proceeds divided equally.
 In this situation, one heir would go to Common Pleas Court and file a “Petition to Partition Land”.
 The court had an obligation to find all heirs/owners.
 These court cases are in Partition Books found in the genealogical library.
-To see if you ancestor’s heirs filed such a case, it is listed in the above referenced list.
+Partition record cases for 1803 through 1899 are found with the estate case numbers.
 Abstracts of partition court cases from 1812 to 1900 are available for purchases from the Chapter.

 Churches: Religion was an important part of our ancestors lives.
 Church records might aid in finding that birth or death before 1867.
 A minister might have been given on a marriage record.
 Finding that minister’s church could aid in placing your ancestor in a location.
 There were many early churches in the townships of Fairfield County.
 Here is a list, by surname, of ministers registered in Fairfield County 1837-1880.
 The Chapter has 20 publications of abstracted church records.